Sergey Prokofiev

 Designer: laureate of the State Prize of the Republic of Belarus Ernst Heidebrecht

-Conductors: Vladimir Ovodok, Yuri Karavaev, Alexey Verhoven
+Conductors: Vladimir Ovodok, Yuri Karavaev

 Running time: 2 hours 35 minutes with 2 intervals